cairo-book/cairo-book/src/ch14-01-contract-storage.md

 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:storage}}
 ```

 The `Storage` struct is a [struct][structs chapter] like any other, except that it **must** be annotated with the `#[storage]` attribute.
 This annotation tells the compiler to generate the required code to interact with the blockchain state, and allows you to read and write data from and to storage.
-Moreover, this allows you to define storage mappings using the dedicated `LegacyMap` type.
+Moreover, this allows you to define storage mappings using the dedicated `Map` type.

 Variables declared in the `Storage` struct are not stored contiguously but in different locations in the contract's storage.
 The storage address of a particular variable is determined by the variable's name, and the eventual keys of the variable if it is a mapping.